Musical Greeting Cards Contain Mercury

 St. Jude’s Recycled Card Program

-St. Jude’s Ranch for Children operates a recycling program in which the greeting cards are made new again.
+St. Jude’s Ranch for Children operates a recycling program in which the fronts of greeting cards are used to make new cards.
+They accept all cards except Hallmark, American Greetings and Disney due to copyright laws.
 Find out how to participate.

 Ways to Reduce

-Avoid purchasing gift cards that are covered in glitter and other decorations because these cards are non-recyclable.
-Also consider not purchasing greeting cards that come with foil-lined envelopes.
+Avoid purchasing cards that use glitter and foil because these cards are non-recyclable.
+Also avoid purchasing greeting cards that come with foil-lined envelopes.

 Switch to E-Cards